 When you can seat more guests, or take larger parties thanks to extra seating, you’ll make more money with the same overhead.

 How to decrease overhead expenses

-The next way to improve your profit margins is by reducing ongoing expenses like labor and utilities.
+The next way to improve your restaurant profitability is by reducing ongoing expenses like labour and utilities.

 - Improve your employee scheduling

 How do you currently decide how many servers to schedule per service and which servers to schedule?

 To reduce labour costs while maximising your revenue per service, we suggest leveraging your restaurant’s sales and employee data.

 Schedule too many servers during slow business hours and you risk spending too much on labour costs.
 Schedule too few servers and you risk turning tables slower, spreading your staff thin and weakening the quality of your customer experience.

 Your goal when planning your employee schedule is to assure that your restaurant is sufficiently staffed to meet customer demand at any time of the day.